 Have No Fear, Data Governance Is Here: Tips To Securing Your Organisation's Data is a legal perspective on why data governance needs to addressed, providing tips on what needs to be thought about when developing a data governance framework.

-The Centre for Social Impact has released a new social service tool, The Navigator.
-It provides a clear and concise guide to leadership for social purpose, examining the factors that enable great leadership that is focused on achieving greater social impact.
+The Centre for Social Impact has a social service tool, The Navigator, that provides a clear and concise guide to leadership for social purpose.
+It examines the factors that enable great leadership that is focused on achieving greater social impact.

 Community Organisations Look to Philanthropists to Negate Harm from Funding Decline.
 59 community leaders and organisations in the northern city of Whittlesea in Victoria have created the Whittlesea Community Futures (WCF) Partnership.
 They intend launching their prospectus on 30 May designed to attract funding support 14 project ideas to address social disadvantage and will target areas such as family violence, mental health, people living